 Tips for teaching your kids to ski

 Let me begin by pointing out that we do not ski.
 We snowboard.
-So these tips are not about technical skill development.
+Therefore, these ski tips for kids are not about technical skill development.
 These simple tips for teaching your kids to ski are based on the lessons we learned on this 5 year journey to becoming a skiing family.

 1. Start with skis first